dmstr/EOL-phd5-template/README.md

     docker-compose build

+Install `vendor` packages for development on the host-system (eg. for auto-completion and debugging)

+    docker-compose run --rm php composer install

 Before starting the stack, we run a one-off command to do the initial setup of the application.

 > :exclamation: There are defaults for setting up an admin user and adding demo-data to the application, you can customize these settings `docker-compose.dev.yml`.